AdnanJoraid/AdnanJoraid/README.md

 ### Hey, I'm Adnan Joraid 👋

 I'm a computer science student who's passionate about creating meaningful and fun to use technologies.
-Some technologies I enjoy working with include: ReactJS, Django, Flask, and SwiftUI.
+Some technologies I enjoy working with include: ReactJS, React Native, Django, Flask, and SwiftUI.
 I'm most interested in Full-Stack & Backend development.

 🌱 I’m currently learning Full-Stack development using Django and ReactJS.